Peppermint (Mentha × Piperita)

 Peppermint Herb Notes / Side Effects

 Known Side Effects and Precautions

 Essential oils, including peppermint oil, are very concentrated and if not used properly can cause allergic reactions.
-Do not use essential oils without first diluting them.
 Consult a professional before using peppermint oil on children under 5 or pregnant or breastfeeding women, especially those with a history of miscarriage.
 Also, large quantities of peppermint oil could damage the kidneys.